JasonSFern/mac2mqtt/README.md

 - display brightness control (requires brightness to be installed, can be installed via "brew install brightness")
 - system logging for errors
 - functions to retrieve the mac's model and serial number via system info
+- changed the topic for system functions to use /set

 It publishes to MQTT: